 We have arrived safely in Colorado Springs, CO after four days of

-coach.
-Fortunately, no one was driving toward us in the wrong lane!
-In
+driving.
+Fortunately, no one was driving toward us in the wrong lane,

 fact, we didn't even see any accidents the whole way.

 include trip notes on our website for the benefit of other RVers.
 Much

 of the information is also relevant for folks traveling by car.